NZR RM class (Silver Fern): Accidents

 The wrecked railcar after it was towed to Tangiwai from the wreck site.

 On 18 August 1981, half of the first and second sets derailed and rolled north of Waiouru when the northbound service was descending curves.
 Passengers reported that the railcar had been travelling quickly over this section of the journey and the speed around curves just before the derailment had been concerning.
 The subsequent enquiry found that many of the speed restriction boards for the curves in the area were missing or misleading; a full audit of speed restrictions across the entire rail network was one of the enquiry outcomes.
 Four people were killed and another 16 injured.
 The railcars were replaced by the "Blue Fern" on Wednesdays for three years until May 1984, to allow the two remaining railcar sets to be serviced while the damaged set was being repaired.

 In 1989 and again in 1990, the Blue Fern train ran instead of railcars after Silver Fern railcar RM18 was involved in an accident.

 Disposal and preservation

 In 2019, the two remaining serviceable Silver Ferns, RM24 and RM30, were withdrawn from service.
 RM18 was transferred to Christchurch so that the fleet were in the same place.
 KiwiRail planned major overhauls on the railcars, but the COVID-19 pandemic brought those plans to an end.
 KiwiRail then sold the railcars to the Pahiatua Railcar Society in September 2020 as there was no future in cruise ship traffic for a number of years.
-KiwiRail said that if the society did not buy the railcars they would be scrapped, as KiwiRail believed the Pahiatua Railcar Society were the only group capable of looking after them.
 All three Railcars were transferred to Pahiatua in late 2020, and RM30 has been overhauled ready for the 50th Anniversary of the Railcars entering service in late 2022.